AdaCore/spark2014/docs/lrm/source/packages.rst

 special treatment for Global and Depends aspects.

 |SPARK| aspects are defined for specifying a variable as an input only or an
-output only [Ada aspects are used for specifying whether a variable is external] see :ref:`external_aspects`).
+output only [Ada aspects Volatile, Import and Export are used for specifying whether a variable is external] see :ref:`external_aspects`).
 When a state abstraction is declared by an Abstract_State aspect (see :ref:`abstract-state-aspect`) it may be specified as external, in which case it may be also specified as either input only or output only.

 .. centered:: **Static Semantics**